joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-05-31_ubuntu-windows-virtualbox.md

 ### Installing VirtualBox and creating a virtual machine

-  1. Download the most recent VirtualBox (Windows version) package at the [official website][5]
+  1. Download the most recent VirtualBox package (Windows version) at the [official website][5]

-  2. Run the downloaded file and accept the terms of use.
-Obs: Administrator rights are needed in order to do the installation.
+  2. Execute the downloaded file and accept the terms of use.
+Obs: Admin rights are needed in order to do the installation.

   3. A warning will be shown saying that the Internet connection may hang during the installation process.
 Proceed.